-Many young couples start their long-distance relationships because of college.
-Long-distance relationships can be challenging.
-And going to college means meeting new people going to parties making friends and possibly having relationships.
-Having a long-distance relationship while in college can keep you from exploring this new and exciting world.
+Long-distance relationships in college can be challenging.
+College life involves studying, meeting new people, going to parties, making friends and having new romantic relationships.
+Trying to maintain a relationship with your long-distance partner while in college, can keep you from exploring this new and exciting world.

-Teenagers and people in their early 20s can find themselves in a long-distance relationship when they go to college university there is far away from their home.
+Teenagers and people in their early 20s can find themselves in a long-distance relationship when they go to college or university that is far away from their home.
 Colleges and universities are places full of opportunities to meet new people and socialise.
-For younger people, it’s also an opportunity to explore themselves and grow as individuals.
+For young people, it’s also an opportunity to explore themselves and grow as individuals.

-To grow as a person you need to say yes to some things and know to others.
+To grow as a person, you need to say yes to some things and no to others.
 If you have an opportunity to mix with different people from different cultures, it opens your eyes to different norms, values, and beliefs.

-While it’s possible to have a long-distance relationship in college or university, it may not be the best thing to do.
+It is possible to have a long-distance relationship in college or university, although it may not be the best thing to do.
 Being in college and university is something you experience probably once in your lifetime.

-It’s a really fun and exciting experience.
+It is a really fun and exciting experience.
 You share your living space with others who can become your friends for life.
-You are surrounded by people on your course Who have the same interests as you and do the same things.
+People around you and on your course have the same interests as you and do similar things.
 And of course, there are many club parties and house parties that are hard to get away from, even if you try.

-On the other side there is your partner who isn’t having as much fun, doesn’t have so many temptations in opportunities, but who is more likely feeling alone, waiting for your call.
-They may end up feeling jealous and you may feel guilty.
+On the other side, it’s your partner who is probably not having that much fun either.
+He or she does not have so many temptations or opportunities and is likely feeling lonely, waiting for your call.
+They may end up feeling jealous, and you may feel guilty.

-If you are going to different colleges at the same time, it’s even more unlikely you’ll find the time to talk to each other often.
+If you are going to different colleges at the same time, it is even more unlikely you’ll find the time to talk to each other often.